 The test result showed that African nutmeg, olive oil and soybean would be good sources of sterols.
-Plant sterols encompassing stigmasterol, sitosterol, campesterol, brassiccasterol, avenasterol and stigmastenol are well valued than cholesterol due to their health benefits including anti-inflammatory, chemopreventive, antioxidant, antidiabetic, anti-atherosclerotic hormone-like effect and the ability to compete and hinder the absorption of cholesterol, thereby reducing total plasma cholesterol and low density lipoprotein cholesterol (LDL-C) (Salehi et al., 2021; Li et al., 2022).
+Plant sterols encompassing stigmasterol, sitosterol, campesterol, brassiccasterol, avenasterol and (stigmastenol ?)are well valued than cholesterol due to their health benefits including anti-inflammatory, chemopreventive, antioxidant, antidiabetic, anti-atherosclerotic hormone-like effect and the ability to compete and hinder the absorption of cholesterol, thereby reducing total plasma cholesterol and low density lipoprotein cholesterol (LDL-C) (Salehi et al., 2021; Li et al., 2022).
 High FFA and sterol contents of African nutmeg is an indication of high hydrolytic reactions involving the cleavage of ester bonds by the enzyme lipase in the presence of base, a major reaction in Oleo-chemical industries.
 The FFA content of oil extracts impact on rancidity thus, can be used to rate the edibility of oils.
 High peroxide value of African nutmeg in this study could be related to high FFA due to high hydrolytic reactions.
 Peroxide value (PV) and Thiobarbuturic acid (TBA) are measures of the extent of rancidity occurrence which could serve as a pointer to the quality, stability and shelf life of oil samples.
 Hamid (2011) noted that PV measures the concentrations of peroxides and hydroperoxides formed in the initial stages of lipid oxidation while TBA measures the breakdown products of unsaturated fatty acid oxidation.
 Reactive and toxic products of oxidations and microbial degradations are noted to ultimately pose health risks including cancer and inflammation (Negash et al., 2019).
 Low PV of the sealed refined olive oil compared to the fresh unrefined oil samples is in tandem with the report of Aremu et al. (2015) and could be as a result of low exposure to oxygen and probably presence of added antioxidants.
 Temperature and light during storage as well as pH and buffering capacities during processing are other factors that could influence the oxidative stability of oils (Kim et al., 2016).
 Kim et al. (2016) noted that lower pH may decrease the rate of lipid oxidation due to easy transfer of protons to alkyl (Rᵒ), alkoxy (ROᵒ) and/or peroxyl radicals (ROOᵒ) formed during oxidation.
 Nevertheless, the peroxide values of refined olive oil and the fresh oil samples except African nutmeg and peanut oil fell below the standard peroxide value (10mEq/kg) for commercial vegetable oil deterioration, indicating slow oxidation in these oil samples.
 Lipid oxidation is a major deteriorative process with critical implication in the health, sensory and stability qualities of the oils (Yu et al., 2007; Negash et al., 2019).